ABOUT

 Brudniak’s world, habitually full of power, seems now full of Powers.
 His machines have become monuments, that in their presence invoke and evoke things, even (as H. P. Lovecraft put it) the “Thing In The Cellar,” something archetypal and probably squalid, of a piece with black oil, rusty hinges, cement peeked from lost aggregate.
 It’s a Raiders of the Lost Ark kind of world.
 I’m forced back to my first image, of an object so still in its own meaning that its essence is not its effect, but its effect’s effect, the object surrounded with a halo of itself.
 The effect of that is like consciousness, by analogy only, as something added, perhaps conscious the way a toad in my garden is perceived by me (perceived, not imagined) as conscious.
 If there were a word somewhere between beholden and beholding (a kind of owing-forth), that meaning would be like what I want to be saying, as a rendering of what these pieces seem to me to say… Painters used to talk of a “speaking likeness” as what a successful portrait should be or do.
 It may be that Brudniak’s melancholy stone and metal embodies a kind of implicit speech, like what’s heard in de Chirico’s sewn-together dummies, distanced from us because rendered again in paint, but standing on a perspectival grid which measures, to our eye, how far from us they are.
 The measurement, implicit in the latitude and longitude of his squares of cement or whatever they are, hints at possible communion.
 As the old magicians used to say, the way up is the way down.

-GERALD BURNS – Critic and Poet
+GERALD BURNS – Arts Writer and Poet

 We can know the work of Steve Brudniak up close and personal, in our waking hours, where the divine technological weirdness his sculptures embody will only seem like strange dreams.
 Where the evocation of a time sustained by effortful craftsmanship and the methodical banishing of ignorance’s shadows is available here…